6 Traits Make a Great Software Developer

 Janel Brandon is a previous Lead Educator at Coder Academy in Brisbane.
 Prior to joining CA, Janel worked as a software engineer for 20 years at IBM & SAP.
 She has been an active promoter of women in tech and is passionate about empowering anyone who is interested in pursuing a career in tech to gain the skills and connections they need to succeed.

-Go from not knowing a single line of code to coding legend in less than a year.
-Master the fundamentals of full-stack web development in 6 or 10 months with our Web Development Bootcamp.
+Go from not knowing a single line of code to coding legend.
+Master the fundamentals of full stack web development in an intense 10 month Web Development Bootcamp, or take it at your own pace with our part time options.

 Now enrolling | 100% online | Study now, pay later with FEE-HELP!